ilaychen/ECDSA-OpenCL/README.md

 ### Results
 for 100,000+ signatures the GPU run is x25 faster than the CPU run

-STATUS: In a near futur, we're going to integrate this library to the Bitcoin-Core and test it.
+STATUS: In a near futur, we're going to integrate this library to the Bitcoin-Core.

 ## Copyright
 Copyright Ilay Chen & Yakir Fenton, March 30th 2020.